Hotel tax in the United States

-A hotel tax or lodging tax is charged in most of the United States, to travelers when they rent accommodations (a room, rooms, entire home, or other living space) in a hotel, inn, tourist home or house, motel, or other lodging, generally unless the stay is for a period of 30 days or more.
+A hotel tax or lodging tax in the United States is a tax levied by states, cities or counties against travellers when they rent accommodations (a room, rooms, entire home, or other living space) in a hotel, inn, tourist home or house, motel, or other lodging, generally unless the stay is for a period of 30 days or more.
 In addition to sales tax, it is collected when payment is made for the accommodation, and it is then remitted by the lodging operator to the city or county.
-It can also be called hotel occupancy tax, in places like New York city and Texas.
+It can also be called hotel occupancy tax in places like New York City and Texas.
 Despite its name, it generally applies to the same range of accommodations.

+Hotel taxes in the United States are usually levied at a state level but in some cases cities and counties add additional charges on top.